-Children in the Sundarbans, India live in non-electrified villages making it difficult to do school work.
-By providing solar powered lamps, we hope to further the educational endeavors of 2200 school students.1500 individual students will be provided with a solar lamp which they can use at home, and 700 students will be able to study at a common lighted space with solar powered tube lights.
+Children in the Sundarbans, India live in non-electrified villages making it difficult to do school work when the sun goes down.
+By providing solar-powered lamps, we hope to further the educational endeavors of 2600 school students.
+1900 individual students will be provided with a solar lamp which they can use at home, and 700 students will be able to study at a common lighted space with solar powered tube lights.

 Rural electrification is a challenge that the Sundarbans face and this impacts the children of the community.
 Although a World Heritage Site, it is an area of poverty and lacks amenities for all-round development of children.
 Children often are faced with stopping their studies when darkness settles in.
-If they have a kerosene lamp, it provides poor light and can be dangerous.
+Most students use kerosene lamps, which require expensive oil and emits harmful smoke.
 By providing solar lamps, our hope is to motivate children to become active participants in their education.

 This project has provided additional documentation in a Microsoft Word file (projdoc.doc).